Victorian Integrated Care Model

 The Victorian Integrated Care Model (VICM) is a key reform agreed in the Bilateral Agreement between the Commonwealth and Victoria on Coordinated Care and aims to drive improvements in integrated service delivery between primary and acute care providers and reduce avoidable hospital admissions and fragmentation of care.

-This model builds on the Commonwealth's HCH reform in primary care, currently being trialled in the South Eastern Melbourne region.
-Stakeholder collaborative partners include:
+This model builds on and complements the rollout of the Commonwealth's HCH reform which is currently being trialled in the South Eastern Melbourne region.

 - Department of Health and Human Services (DHHS)

 - South Eastern Melbourne Primary Health Network (SEMPHN)

 - Alfred Health